Google Chrome’s lack of sound or audio output can be caused by many reasons, including the user’s settings or some Chrome bugs.

 - Then go to System and select the Sound option.

-- Scroll to the Advanced Sound Options and hit on App volume and device preferences.
+- Scroll to Advanced Sound Options and hit on App volume and device preferences.

-- If that is not the case, then select the said option from the drop-down.
+- If that is not the case, select the option from the drop-down.

 - Once done, restart the browser and check if it fixes the Chrome sound and audio issue.

-In some instances, you might have a wireless headset connected to your PC and the sound might be routed through it.
-In such cases, reverting to the default audio source as mentioned above should be able to rectify the issue.
+Sometimes, you might have a wireless headset connected to your PC, and the sound might be routed through it.
+In such cases, reverting to the default audio source, as mentioned above, should be able to rectify the issue.

 Disconnect Bluetooth Audio Devices

 There are chances that your Bluetooth audio devices have taken precedence over the system speaker.
 Hence, you should disconnect the Bluetooth device.
-The best way you can do this is to disable the Bluetooth feature within the operating system.
+The best way to do this is to disable the Bluetooth feature within the operating system.